ThomG1/record_collectors_db/README.md

 ### Typography

-- [Neucha](https://fonts.google.com/specimen/Neucha) was used for the primary headers and titles.
+- [Neucha](https://fonts.google.com/specimen/Neucha) was used for text throughout.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.